 After enabling Developer Mode, you’ll be able to access a Linux terminal from within Chrome OS and do whatever you like.

-To enable developer mode on the Samsung Chromebook or Chromebook Pixel, hold down the ESC and Refresh keys and tap the Power button.
-You’ll enter recovery mode.
+To enable developer mode on modern Chromebooks, hold down the Esc and Refresh keys and tap the Power button to enter recovery mode.
 Older Chromebooks have physical developer switches that you’ll need to toggle instead.

 At the recovery screen, press Ctrl+D, agree to the prompt, and you’ll boot into developer mode.